Instant Expressive Gaussian Head Avatars at Over 100 FPS: Results

 \paragraph{Choice of motion encoder.} We study the importance of the selected motion encoder.
 Instead of the motion encoder in X-Nemo \cite{zhao2025x} we use DINO-v2~\cite{oquab2023dinov2} as in \cite{voodooxp}.
 Notably, this encoder is computationally more expensive than our selected motion encoder \cite{zhao2025x}.
 It increases the memory consumption and reduces the FPS.
 It fails to capture expression details in Fig.~\ref{fig:ablation} and leads to a worse AED.

-\paragraph{Usage of diffusion model distillation.} We study the necessity of distilling the knowledge from pre-trained diffusion-based models by using a real dataset instead.
+\paragraph{Usage of diffusion model.} We study the necessity of using a synthetic dataset generated with a pre-trained diffusion model by using a real dataset instead.
 We use CelebVText \cite{yu2022celebvtext} as the real dataset for its diversity of expressions and identities.
 Since a real dataset usually features common expressions such as smiling, opening the mouth, etc. and less extreme expressions, the AED is affected and the produced expression is muted (Fig.~\ref{fig:ablation}).

 \paragraph{Feature-space- vs. spatial-deformation.} We ablate the usage of the proposed feature-space deformation by replacing it with directly predicting the residual for the 3D Gaussians' position, scaling and quaternion vectors from the motion decoder $\Psi$, similarly to the previous dynamic modeling methods (e.g., \cite{wu20244d,aligngaussians,liu2024dynamic,giebenhain2024npga}).
 Since we do not need to go through the non-linear decoder in this setup, the memory consumption and FPS are slightly improved.
-However, all other metrics are significantly compromised.
-The expression is also not transferred accurately in Fig.~\ref{fig:ablation}.
+However, the expression transfer accuracy is significantly compromised, leading to worsened AED.
+This is also reflected in Fig.~\ref{fig:ablation}.